Datavault-UK/automate-dv-docs/docs/changelog/index.md

 - Updated macros, best practices, roadmap, and other pages to account for new features
 - Updated worked example documentation
-- Replaced all dbt documentation links with links to the 0.14 documentation as dbtvault is using dbt 0.14 currently (we will be updating to 0.15 soon!)
+- Replaced all dbt documentation links with links to the 0.14 documentation as AutomateDV is using dbt 0.14 currently (we will be updating to 0.15 soon!)
 - Minor corrections